Grantimatter/eden-flake/README.md

 };
 ```

 Rebuild again.
-Eden should download from Cachex.
+Eden should download from Cachix.

 #### Manual Setup